 - 8.1 A Substitute is a player who takes the place of a fielder on the field of play, but does not replace the player for whom he substitutes on that side's list of nominated players.
-A substitute's activities are limited to fielding. - 8.2 A Concussion Replacement is a player who takes the place of a player who has been replaced in accordance with the process set out in clause 1.2.7, and who for the remainder of the match replaces that player on that side's list of nominated players, being able to take a full part in the match (subject to such restrictions as may be imposed by the ICC Match Referee in accordance with clause 1.2.7.5. - 8.3 A Concussion Replacement Request is the notification made to the ICC Match Referee in accordance with the process set out in clause 1.2.7.1.3 - 8.4 A COVID-19 Replacement is a player who takes the place of a player who has been replaced in accordance with the process set out in clause 1.2.8, and who for the remainder of the match replaces that player on that side's list of nominated players, being able to take a full part in the match (subject to such restrictions as may be imposed by the ICC Match Referee in accordance with clause 1.2.8.4. - 8.5 A COVID-19 Replacement Request is the notification made to the ICC Match Referee in accordance with the process set out in clause 1.2.8.1.2. - 8.6 The Team Medical Representative is the individual designated as having responsibility for the assessment of any issues relating to replacement players as set out in clauses 1.2.7 and 1.2.8.
+A substitute's activities are limited to fielding. - 8.2 A Concussion Replacement is a player who takes the place of a player who has been replaced in accordance with the process set out in clause 1.2.7, and who for the remainder of the match replaces that player on that side's list of nominated players, being able to take a full part in the match (subject to such restrictions as may be imposed by the ICC Match Referee in accordance with clause 1.2.7.5. - 8.3 A Concussion Replacement Request is the notification made to the ICC Match Referee in accordance with the process set out in clause 1.2.7.1.3 - The Team Medical Representative is the individual designated as having responsibility for the assessment of any issues relating to replacement players as set out in clause 1.2.7.